EvanReborn/Fortnite-Forcer/README.md

 **Evan#3797** is the sole creator and owner of this project.

-**If you really need a forcer DM me on discord for a private build for chapter 2!**

 ## Usage

 - Rename the original FortniteLauncher.exe to 'Original.exe' in the Win64 folder